 Do root canals cause cancer?

 There is absolutely no evidence that a root canal can cause cancer.
 In fact, a root canal is the only way to remove an infected tooth that could spread and cause serious disease or illness.
-All claims that root canals cause cancer are completely false.
+All claims that root canals cause cancer or other illnesses are complete myths.

 Can I brush my teeth after a root canal?